-- 1. The inclusion of partners from participating countries usually underrepresented in projects (Slovakia, Hungary, Lithuania, Poland, and Turkey). - 2.
+- 1. The inclusion of partners from participating countries usually underrepresented in projects (Hungary, Lithuania, Poland, Slovakia, Sweden and Türkiye). - 2.
 The inclusion of Early Career Researchers as full partners (see section 5.6).

-\$ 5.4.2 What is a partner? a collaborator? a sub-contractor?
+5.4.2 What is a partner? a collaborator? a sub-contractor?

-In order to be considered as an eligible partner, a group must contribute substantially to at least one of the projects work packages.
+In order to be considered as an eligible partner, a group must contribute substantially to at least one of the project's work packages.
 If the only role of a group is to provide patient access, data or samples for the study, they will not be considered as partners of the consortium, but can be included otherwise, via cooperation agreements or subcontracting.

 Consortia may include collaborators that secure their own funding.
 Collaborators cannot be work package leaders, and their contribution to the consortium must be described (where relevant a CV can be included in the proposal).
 As they do not receive funding as part of this call, they do not count toward the limit of 8 partners requesting research funding (nor is there a limitation of collaborators per country, as long as their participation is justified).
+Collaborators must supply a letter of intent in the proposal.